 To start, they leave it on charge long after it reaches 100% in an effort to squeeze as much power into the battery as possible.
 Not only does the battery dislike such a high charge for a long period of time, but you run the risk of overheating your device.

-When the iPhone, iPad, or iPod finally runs out of power, battery calibration guides advise to leave it without power for as long as possible.
-The misled thinking behind this is to discharge it as much as you can before plugging it in again.
+When the iPhone, iPad, or iPod finally runs out of power, the user may even leave it without power for as long as possible.
+The thinking behind this is to discharge the device as much as you can before plugging it in again.

-Each step of this calibration process is working to shorten the lifespan of your iPhone, iPad, or iPod battery, not lengthen it.
+Unfortunately, each step in this calibration process is working to shorten the lifespan of your iPhone, iPad, or iPod battery, not lengthen it.

 What’s more, many people use battery calibration as a solution to software problems: unexpected shutdowns, incorrect battery readings, or unreliable charge cycles.
 These can all be fixed by restoring your device, without damaging the health of your battery.